-If a student becomes ill during the school day, a pass should be obtained from the teacher and the student should report to the attendance office.
+If you become ill during the school day, get a pass from your teacher and report to the attendance office.
 Students should check in at the receptionist desk.
 Students may stay in the sick room for one period and/or until parent/guardian arrives.